Admission is free!

 Outdoor fun for kids ages 3 to 6 years old!
-Come to the Water Resources Education Center each Tuesday in August for story time and outside adventures.
+Come to the Water Resources Education Center each Tuesday in August, September and October for story time and outside adventures.
 We read, and you explore!

 Join us for this NEW outdoor reading adventure that connects fun stories with nature activities.